gayanW/blog/_posts/2019-01-6-install-unity-linux.md

 If your Unity crashes, most probably your graphics driver is to blame.

-If you have an Intel graphic card that is 2007 or newer, try uninstalling xserver-xorg-video-intel Your system will then default to use the builtin modesetting driver instead.
+If you have an Intel graphic card that is 2007 or newer, try uninstalling `xserver-xorg-video-intel`.
+Your system will then default to use the builtin modesetting driver instead.

 ~~~ bash